vishalbakshi/gtfsapi/README.md

   - [ ] Upload those files to Firebase Storage (or equivalent)
   - [ ] Download from Firebase Storage and insert data into Google Cloud SQL database
   - [ ] Receive query/params from client's GET request and query Cloud SQL
-  - [ ] Convert queried data to Protocol Buffer
+  - [ ] Convert query results to Protocol Buffer
   - [ ] Send Protocol Buffer as response to client

 ## Version 1